wentingzz/LogjamNext/README.md

 ```bash
 docker-compose up -d
 ```
 This will create a network with two containers: one for elasticsearch, and one for our frontend: logjam-ui.
+The containers will run in the background and can be stopped at any time by running `docker-compose down` from the same directory.
+Stopping them this way will also cleanup docker resources (such as network interfaces) which are no longer needed.
+Alternatively, plain `docker` commands (ps, run, stop) can be used to control the containers if desired.

 ## Running `ingest.py` on host machine